masasam/emacs-easy-hugo/README.md

 Let's build with a free trial of "google compute engine" or "amazon ec2".

+If you want deploy hugo at GitHub Pages or Amazon S3 or Google Cloud Storage, This paragraph is not necessary.

 I created my blog in google compute engine.

 Check if rsync is installed on the server.